sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 type-id                   : Name of the event generated {string}
 text                      : Dynamic message describing the cause for the event {string}
 time-created              : Time stamp at which the event is generated {uint64}
-is-alarm                  : Indicates if the record is stateful event {boolean}
+state                     : Indicates state of the event; for one-shot events, it is empty.
+For alarms it could be raise, cleared or ack {enum}
 resource                  : Object which generated the event {string}

 127.0.0.1:6379[6]> hgetall "EVENT|1"